 If highlighting their strengths is a challenge

 If you're tempted to write a negative recommendation because the person who has requested a recommendation has been quite troublesome or has floated under the radar the entire time you’ve known them, it’s always a good idea to reject their request for a recommendation letter and let someone else, who can better highlight their strengths, complete a letter for them.

-One great way to reject a letter request is to simply apologize, and say that you are too busy to write an adequate letter of recommendation for them, or the quality of letter that they deserve.
+One great way to reject a letter request is to simply apologize, and say that you are too busy to write an adequate letter of recommendation for them or the quality of the letter that they deserve.
 However, you may also flat out say “no”.
-How you reject someone is left entirely to your own discretion.
+How you reject someone is left entirely to your discretion.

 Writing a letter of recommendation can seem like a daunting task.
 Sometimes the hardest part about writing a letter such as this is getting started.
 Once you finally get off to a good start you may struggle on how to properly organize and structure the document.
 Here is a step by step guide to help you do so:

 You never want to start a letter like this with “To whom it may concern.”
 Instead, you want to include the person’s name and title.
 Such as: “Dear Professor Oglevee” or if you are addressing a group of people or an unnamed person, use their title or the name of the group.
 “Dear Dean of Admissions” or “Dear Board of Directors.”

 Try to avoid simple phrases like, “I’m a friend of…” and “I’m writing on behalf of..”.
 Instead, use phrases like: “It’s my pleasure to recommend” or “It’s an honor for me to introduce…”

 This is where you go into detail about how you’ve come to know the person you’re recommending.
 Describe how you came to know each other, and other things like the length and aspect of your relationship.

 Avoid going overboard.
 You want the letter to be honest, but also colorful.
 Paint the person's character, highlighting their key strengths, personal qualities, and academic, or leadership abilities.